 This image interprets a nest like space hatching a stellar population cultivated from the elemental material of a giant molecular cloud nebula – a nurturing nursery for newborn light.

 is based on a planetary nebula that reveals one dying star – and is the predicted outcome of our own Sun in millennia to come.
 During the final stages of death, the outer layers of a low mass star are lifted away.
 This material continues to expand and eventually disperses to expose the core of the star that has now become a white dwarf.
-Planetary nebulae have many shapes, including ring like structures, as circumstellar gas and dusty matter is expelled.
+Planetary nebulae can be formed in many shapes, including ring like structures, as circumstellar gas and dusty matter is expelled.

 This is the fate of our Sun, which is currently a yellow ‘dwarf’ star.
 Nearing its death it will swell into a red giant star – typically becoming 100 or more times larger and predicted to engulf Mercury, Venus, and possibly Earth.
-It will then shed its layers which will then become the nebulous planetary shell.
-Remaining near the centre, its core now uncovered, is termed a white dwarf, and is about the size of the Earth.
+It will then shed its layers which will become the nebulous planetary shell.
+Remaining near the centre, its core now uncovered, is termed a white dwarf, and will probably be about the size of the Earth.

 The name, ‘Helios’ relates to the Sun god in Ancient Greek mythology.